mathadoor/mathadoor.github.io/_posts/2023-05-10-modeling basics.md

 <div class="caption">
     Figure 2.
 Maximum Likelihood Estimate of p for Bernoulli Coin with different models
 </div>

 Figure 3 presents the results of fitting our models to the data generated for the Markov coin.
-Since Bernoulli model assumes $$\delta = 0$$, it fails to account for the Markov property and ends up assigning a higher value to $$p$$ than its true value.
-Markov model on the other hand is able to capture the true value of $$p$$ accounting for the Markov property.
+Since Bernoulli model assumes $$\delta = 0$$, it fails to account for the Markov property and ends up estimating a higher value for $$p$$ than its true value.
+It is interesting to note the estimated value is higher instead of lower.
+Why?
+In contrast, Markov model accurately captures the true value of $$p$$ by accounting for the Markov property.
 We can see in Figure 4 that the model accurately predicts the value of $$\delta$$.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0" style="text-align: center;" text-align=center>